btcven/locha/documentation/en/chapter_xx.md

 ## Experimental Results

+We evaluated the efficiency of the AODV protocol via simulations in renode, As mentioned earlier, the overall number of control packets generated by __AODVV2__ is more higher than for standard __AODV__, due to in this latest version there aren't intermediate __RREP__ from nodes that know the path to the destination, this approach in order to avoid __loop_free__ generations and ensure reliable paths.

+In general the test carried out by simulation showed us we are almost there to get the protocol working with very high efficiency talking about delivery packets , security and low energy consumption.
+This is the first attemp to have running __AODV__ routing protocol on embedded platform device.
+The test was designed specifically to know the capacity to deliver packets and all the test to get any node were success in all.

 ## Conclusions and Outlook

 The aim of this ongoing work is to complement by simulation checking an algorithmic process description of WMN routing protocols AODV in particular.
-The used description of AODV described in draft-ietf-manet-aodvv2 was translate to C++ algorithms
+The used description of AODV described in draft-ietf-manet-aodvv2 was translate to C++ algorithms, more new code implementations need to be done, this is the starter point of a biggest project; There are many future work to improve the behavior of __AODV__ routing protocol,for instance now we can see when any node initialize the route request process, all nodes store the path to that node , and not ack messages have been required to test if the node is a bidirectional one, the next items are the ongoing work:
+- Neighbor set table.
+- Time to live for routes.
+- State of the neighbors.
+- Update the local route set from neighbor table.
+- Save more than one route to destination to improve the delivery of packets and reduce flooding over network.
+- Better mechanism and tools to develop the staging environment to test the protocol.

+Other important ongoing work is TSCH Time SLotted Channel Hopping to have more efficient communication and less packets collision , and low power consumption.